-And in a blink, our Santa Fe to Taos road trip is over.
+And in a blink, our Santa Fe to Taos (well, this time – Taos to Santa) drive is over.

-Bonus List Of 3 More Santa Fe To Taos Stops
+Bonus List Of 3 More Santa Fe To Taos Drive Stops

-If you’re looking to shake up our Santa Fe to Taos road trip itinerary, I completely understand.
+If you’re looking to shake up your Santa Fe to Taos road trip itinerary, I completely understand.
 Here are a few of my favorite alternative stops: